sepesi/skills-github-pages/_posts/2025-10-18-Improving-Scientific-Integrity.md

 6. **Branding**: An objectively similar product gains higher perceived value in the customer's mind due to the brand's identity.
 7. **Process Power**: The company's internal processes and culture allow for lower costs or higher quality that are difficult for competitors to replicate.

-This Improving Scientific Integrity proposal could be argued to have only two of the seven powers:
+This Improving Scientific Integrity proposal has only two of the seven powers:
 * Counter-Positioning, and
 * Process Power
 neither of which are of much interest to established healthcare businesses.